I enjoy upgrading my space with DIY home renovation projects.

 Let the grout set for at least 10 minutes after you have fully mixed.
 The grout will probably feel extremely thin and soupy when you first mix, so it’s imperative to let it sit for at least 10 minutes so it thickens and won’t run down the wall when you start to apply it to the tile.

-Step 7 – Apply the Grout to the Tiles
+Step 7: Apply the grout to the tiles.

-Once your grout has set up, dip the edge of your grout float into the mixture and start to spread across your tiles.
+Once your grout has set up, dip the edge of your grout float into the mixture and start to spread it across your tiles.
 Work the grout in several different directions, pressing it into the spaces between the tiles as you go.

 Watch closely for any holes that may pop up while your grout is settling.
 Go back over those areas to ensure all air bubbles and holes are completely covered.

-Take your float at a 45 degree angle and scrape off the excess grout from the tile surface.
+Take your float at a 45-degree angle and scrape off the excess grout from the tile surface.
 Scrape excess off on the bucket.

-Cover the entire surface area of the tiles with the grout and let the grout sit about 30 minutes to set up.
+Cover the entire surface area of the tiles with the grout and let the grout sit for about 30 minutes to set up.

-Warning – do not let the grout sit longer than 30 minutes or you run the risk of the grout adhering very strongly to the surface of the tiles, not just the cracks, and you will end up scrubbing your tiles longer than you bargained for.
+Do not let the grout sit longer than 30 minutes or you run the risk of the grout adhering very strongly to the surface of the tiles, not just the cracks, and you will end up scrubbing your tiles longer than you bargained for.

 You’ve made it to the last step!
 Once you let the grout set up for about 30 minutes, dip your grout sponge into a bucket of clean water and begin wiping the grout away from the tiles.

-This will take several passes of the sponge so be patient.
+This will take several passes of the sponge, so be patient.
 Rinse your sponge often so that you are using clean water to wipe away the grout each time.

 You may need to change the water a couple of times to ensure you are not simply dirtying the tiles over and over with the dirty water.